PacoMax/Microbiota_V4/README.md

    ### taxonomy.sh

    This script is for the annotation of different 16S regions using the RDP trained database from Preparing_RDP_class.sh

+        Usage: import_and_dada2.sh [region] [cpus]"

-   ### merge_V24.sh
+   ### taxfilt.sh

-   This script merges imported data from sequences of different run and 16S regions (V2 and V4).
-It also can be modified in order to include more 16S regions.
+   This script merges imported data from sequences of different run and 16S regions (V2 and V4) and their taxonomy annotation.
+It also filter the data from mitochondrial and chloroplast sequences and rarefied the data at 2300.
    Before running this, it's necessary to download the updated silva tree version.

-   ### filter_tax.sh

-   Given the contamination from the host like mitochondria and chloroplast sequences, this script filters the sequences from that source.
+.